 Time to break out the laptops.
 The instructions below apply to Gmail.
 If any participants use a different primary email provider, you may need to modify the lesson plan accordingly.

 Show everyone how to navigate to the Gmail setup page.
-From the Account icon (top right) select
+Account icon (top right) >